TatijanaRajcic/chronometer-painpoints/README.md

 - First, create the chronometer class, with 2 properties and then methods.

-- Use setInterval in your startClick method.
-Be careful while using setInterval.
-Inside setInterval, "this" will not refer to the object chronometer but to the global context.
+- Use setInterval in your ```startClick``` method.
+Be careful while using ```setInterval```.
+Inside ```setInterval```, "this" will not refer to the object chronometer but to the global context.
 To fix that, either use arrow functions inside your setInterval to declare the function you want to repeat, or bind it

 - To stop the chronometer: use clearInterval